Nutrition

 Book Now

-The king of leafy greens, spinach is a powerhouse among foods that relieve stress.
-Rich in magnesium, spinach does a fantastic job of regulating cortisol while boosting neurotransmitters like glutamate and glutamine, which are excellent mood regulators.
+The king of leafy greens, spinach, is a familiar pick among foods that relieve stress.
+Rich in magnesium, spinach does a good job of regulating cortisol while boosting neurotransmitters like glutamate and glutamine, which are mood regulators.

 Raw spinach in a bowl on a table.